-Part of our school ethos and behaviour policy has revolved around core values, and is reinforced regularly through assemblies and work in class.
-Posters around the school remind children of our Golden Rules which promote respect, safety and consideration for others.
+Part of our school ethos and behaviour policy has revolved around core values, including the value of respect.
+Children’s understanding of mutual respect is reinforced regularly through assemblies, work in class and daily interactions around school.

 Tolerance of those of Different Faiths and Beliefs:

-This is achieved through enhancing pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
-Assemblies and discussions are supported by learning in RE and PSHE.
-Members of different faiths or religions are encouraged to share their knowledge in order to enhance learning within classes and the school.
+Children are taught to be tolerant through developing their understanding of their place in a culturally diverse society.
+Assemblies and discussions are supported by learning in RE and PSHE lessons.
+People with different faiths and religious beliefs are encouraged to share their knowledge and experiences to enhance children’s tolerance and understanding.

 We use aspects of the No Outsiders scheme within our assemblies and PSHE lessons to explore the protected characteristics of the 2010 Equality Act to promote respect for individual differences and to actively challenge stereotypes.
 We explore positive role models (where possible) through our topics who reflect the protected characteristics of the 2010 Equality Act.
 We always challenge prejudicial or discriminatory behaviour.
 We organise visits to places of worship and our RE curriculum ensures that our children have a good understanding of a range of religious beliefs and customs.
 We help pupils to acquire an understanding of, and respect for, their own and other cultures and ways of life.